charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 .metadata
 .idea
 .c9
+.vscode
 .expo
 platforms
 Thumbs.db
 *.zip
 npm-debug.log
+bundle.js
+*.js.map
 ```

-You can create the file with the [nano][nano] editor, or do it like this:
+You can create the file with the [nano][nano] editor, or do it like this from the Bash shell:

 ```
 echo node_modules >> .gitignore